Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Proof of technical results

 \subsection{Proof of Theorem~\ref{thm:dr_clt}}

-\begin{proof} Because the number of folds $K$ is fixed, it is enough to prove the result on a generic scoring fold; averaging over folds only changes constants.
-Fix one scoring fold and condition on the $\sigma$-field $\mathcal F$ generated by the training folds.
-Conditional on $\mathcal F$, the nuisance estimators $\{\widehat q_t,\widehat H_t\}_{t=1}^T$ are deterministic functions, and the trajectories in the scoring fold are i.i.d.
-Throughout the proof, all expectations, variances, and probabilities are conditional on $\mathcal F$, and we suppress this conditioning from the notation.
+\begin{proof} We prove the result for one scoring fold, conditioning on the training folds used to estimate the nuisance functions.
+Conditional on the training folds, $\{\widehat q_t,\widehat H_t\}_{t=1}^T$ are fixed functions, and the trajectories in the scoring fold are i.i.d.
+The same argument applies fold by fold, and since the number of folds is fixed, averaging over folds does not change the conclusion.
+We therefore suppress the fold index and write $\E_n$ for the empirical average over the scoring fold.